msgaurav/redBus-Clone/README.md

   * jQuery

 #### Note
   * I do not own any copyrights, all the rights go to their respective owners.
-Thank You. :smiley:
+Thank You.:smiley: